built-fast/.github/profile/README.md

 # BuiltFast Open Source

 We're a founder-led hosting company built by people who've spent decades in the industry and still love to write code.
-We build [Vector Pro][]---serverless WordPress hosting on AWS Lambda---and the developer tools around it.
+We build [Vector Pro][]-serverless WordPress hosting on AWS Lambda-and the developer tools around it.

 This is where we open source the stuff we've built along the way.
 No vanity projects.
 These are tools we use in production, and we're sharing them because the developer community shaped our careers and we'd like to return the favor.